 The next of kin will be notified by the Coroner’s Office of the date of any pre-inquest hearings and the inquest itself.
 As the family of the deceased, you can instruct a Solicitor or Barrister to act on your behalf and make submissions to the Coroner during the inquest process.

-The Coroner will declare a list of “interested persons”, anyone who the Coroner recognises as having interest in the investigation.
+The Coroner will declare a list of “interested persons”, which refers to anyone who the Coroner recognises as having interest in the investigation.
 This will include: spouses, civil partners, partners, child, siblings, grandparent, grandchildren, step-parents, half-siblings, and can also include doctors and nurses who

 had care of the deceased prior to death.